 - Examine how the use of automation with medical documentation can improve productivity, efficiency, and staff retention

 Intermediate - Education that builds on a basic curriculum, designed to improve your ability to analyze and apply skills learned to a topic or knowledge area.

 : A basic understanding of the topic or knowledge area.

-: If you wish to claim continuing education credit, watch the recording and respond to the integrated polls in order to meet the interactivity requirement required by accrediting organizations.
+: If you wish to claim continuing education credit, you must attend the live webinar or if you watch the recording, respond to the integrated polls in order to meet the interactivity requirement required by accrediting organizations.